deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 The delay to bring aboard several large pallets loaded with boxes, crates and construction materials had put Urgug in a resentful mood, as evidenced by the slow ripples of color sweeping across his body under the fur.
 He *loathed* delays.
 Days spent in port were days spent paying the crew but not earning the money to pay them.

-Still, the shipmaster had granted Wild time to bring aboard furniture for his quarters, plus other materials for a *“project”* in one of the *Krr’zkvik’s* unused storage bays.
+Still, the shipmaster had granted Wilde time to bring aboard furniture for his quarters, plus other materials for a *“project”* in one of the *Krr’zkvik’s* unused storage bays.

 The ship wasn’t old, but the original design *was* obsolete.
 Irbzrk Shipyards had been a prodigious producer of fully pressurized cargo ships, most of the hull being a honeycomb of individual bays, accessed, managed and loaded via the freighter’s long, hollow spine.
 It hadn’t been an inefficient system at all, and for certain kinds of cargo it had even been the better system.
 Shipping containers capable of protecting their contents from vacuum were far more expensive than just adding yet another large pressurized space to a ship already made out of large pressurized spaces.

 Still, that obstacle too had faded with time and manufacturing.
 When the *Krr’skvik* had been retrofitted to accept containers on external racks, a half-dozen or so of her internal holds had been left behind, the ones installed within the ship’s main body rather than in the “trailer.”
 They mostly went unused.
 Urgug and Morwk had kept a few spare parts and supplies in there, but nothing that couldn’t be consolidated.

-Now, it seemed, the shipmaster had given one of them to Wild for him to breathe new life and utility into.
+Now, it seemed, the shipmaster had given one of them to Wilde for him to breathe new life and utility into.
 Bruuk had no idea what the one-eyed Human intended to *do* with that space, but it apparently involved several large sheets and boards of cheap pressed wood fiber (one of the ways Humans were really alien, that; no Gaoian carpenter would *ever* insult wood that way), plus nails, screws, glue and paint..

 Once it was all aboard, however, there had been no reason for further delay.
 Whatever business Wild, the shipmaster and the Clan had with a ton of cheap construction material, it was now secondary to the business of getting their ship moving, their cargo of dry corn delivered and the Clan’s friend rescued or avenged.